HsiangHung/Machine_Learning_Note/Statistics/hypothesis_test/README.md

 ## Z Test or T Test?

-The workflow from [slide # 18 from S. Massa](http://www.stats.ox.ac.uk/~massa/Lecture%2010.pdf) and [From the Central Limit Theorem to the Z- and t-distributions](https://towardsdatascience.com/introduction-tfrom-the-central-limit-theorem-to-the-z-and-t-distributions-66513defb175).
+The workflows to determine if using Z-test or T-test?
+Credits from [slide # 18 from S. Massa](http://www.stats.ox.ac.uk/~massa/Lecture%2010.pdf) and [From the Central Limit Theorem to the Z- and t-distributions](https://towardsdatascience.com/introduction-tfrom-the-central-limit-theorem-to-the-z-and-t-distributions-66513defb175).

 ![](images/Z_T_test.png)